35 City Names Around the World You’re Mispronouncing

 Andrew F. Kazmierski/Shutterstock

 Go ahead, even the locals laugh at this city name that looks as though it sounds a lot like a favorite dessert.
 However, the real way to say it is “chess-quick,” but no one would know that unless they were raised there or told.
-Like other places on this list, it is based on the Native American word for the town.
-Learn how every state in America got its name.
+Like other city names on this list, it is based on the Native American word for the town.
+In fact, Native American languages influenced the names of certain states, too—here’s how every state in America got its name.

 This city in Texas is pronounced more like a Sesame Street character than an action hero flick.
 Welcome to “burn-ee,” not “born,” Texas.
 The name for this southern city is actually of German origin and is another testament to the fact that the United States has had so many cultural and colonial influences.

 “Ray-lee”?
 “Rah-lay”?
 Nice try, but no luck.
 The capital city of North Carolina is actually pronounced, “rah-lee.”
 The bustling city is also known as the City of Oaks for its many oak trees.
-Check out these 12 places that were almost turned into official states.
+These places may be easier to pronounce, but did you know that were almost turned into official states?

 Pronouncing this New York city as “po-keep-see” may be a good way to remember how to spell it, but it is definitely not the way to pronounce the word.
 Despite all of the confusing vowels, the city is actually pronounced, “puh-kip-see.”
 It is located roughly at the halfway point between New York City and Albany.

 This city is another one that is pronounced with more syllables than it looks like it would be.
 It is not “edin-berg,” like many incorrectly state, but rather, “ed-in-bur-uh.”
-Don’t miss more stunning photos of the most beautiful country in the world.
+Check out even more stunning photos of the most beautiful country in the world.

 By the looks of it, the city of Glasgow would be pronounced “glas-cow,” with a hard emphasis on the last two letters of the word.
 The right way to pronounce this Scottish city, however, is “glass-go.”